Emile de Cartier de Marchienne: Personal life

 The Baroness died on 18 February 1936, leaving a net estate worth $685,026.
 As he had no children from either of his marriages, he adopted his distant relative, Louis de Cartier, in 1946 to keep the name "de Marchienne" in the family.
 The Baron de Cartier de Marchienne died on 10 May 1946 in London, United Kingdom.
+He is buried in Brookwood Cemetery (Plot 55).

 Honours and awards

 Baron de Cartier received honorary doctorates from Princeton University, Columbia University, Brown University, University of Rochester, Villanova University, as well as the Universities of Oxford, University of Edinburgh and University of Belfast.